-At South Lanarkshire College we believe that all members of the College community has the right to prosper and flourish in a safe, supportive, inclusive learning environment free from any form of gender-based violence, abuse or harassment.
-The College has a zero-tolerance approach to instances of gender-based violence on campus, and will work tirelessly to implement the College's Gender-based Violence Prevention Strategy across all areas of the College.
-This policy links closely with other relevant South Lanarkshire College policies such as, Equality Policy, Security, Discrimination, Bullying and Harassment Policy, Dignity at Work Policy, Protection and Safeguarding Policy, Student and Staff Disciplinary Policies and Procedures, and the Student Code of Conduct.
+At South Lanarkshire College we believe that all members of the College community have the right to prosper and flourish in a safe, supportive and inclusive learning environment free from any form of gender-based violence, abuse, or harassment.
+The College has a zero-tolerance approach to instances of gender-based violence on campus and will work tirelessly to implement the College's Gender-based Violence Prevention Strategy across all areas of the College.
+This policy links closely with other relevant South Lanarkshire College policies such as, Equality Policy, Security, Discrimination, Bullying and Harassment Policy, SLC Behaviour Attendance and Punctuality Policy, Dignity at Work Policy, Safeguarding Policy, Student and Staff Disciplinary Policies and Procedures, Student Charter and the Student Code of Conduct.

-Although gender-based violence affects more women and girls, it also impacts men and boys, and those in the LGBT+ community.
+Although gender-based violence affects more women and girls, it also impacts men and boys, and those in the LGBTQ+ community.
 We recognise that gender-based violence is an issue across all of society and we are fully committed to ensuring our campus is safe for everyone.
 In addition, the College seeks to provide a caring and timely response to those who have been impact by gender-based violence.
 In everything that we do, the College will consistently send out a strong message that gender-based violence has no place in our college community or wider society.

-2. Scope of the Policy
+2. Scope of Policy

 The College recognises its responsibilities in promoting the welfare and safety of all its students and staff.
 Therefore, this policy applies to all students and staff who are members of the College community.
 The College is committed to:

-- Take steps to promote equality and reduce the risk of Gender-based Violence; - Take action where incidents occur or allegations of abuse are raised; and - Support individuals who are experiencing or have been impact by genderbased violence by facilitating access to support and specialist services, where appropriate.
+- Take steps to promote equality and reduce the risk of gender-based violence; - Take action where incidents occur, or allegations of abuse are raised; and - Support individuals who are experiencing or have been impacted by gender-based violence by facilitating access to support and specialist services, where appropriate.